phodal/new-project-checklist/README.md

  - [ ] What are the relevant partners and who are the respective interfaces?
  - [ ] Team in same project or organizations.

+**4.Users**

+ - [ ] Who is the user?
+Are we in direct contact with them?
+ - [ ] Feedback loop.
+How does a user's feedback become requirements?

 ### Business

 **0.Business Vision**